Sandeepa1995/MorfiConvert/README.md

 ```sh
 std::string fullGene(std::string ncbiID, std::string dbName = "all");
 ```
 Search the local data files and find the matching gene via the NCBI identifier.
-The “db” parameter refers to the name of the database file specified to find a particular record.
+The db parameter refers to the name of the database file specified to find a particular record.
 >Ex:- If the FASTA database file was named “env_nr” used in configLocal function, and the records of this said file needed to be searched the db parameter should be “env_nr”.

 A point to note would be that if the db parameter was specified as “all” then all available local data files would be searched and that if no matching record was found an empty string would be returned.
 Ex:-